Endor Labs MCP server

 MCP (Model Context Protocol) is an open standard that defines a consistent way for applications to share relevant context and information with Large Language Models (LLMs).
 MCP servers expose specific capabilities through the standardized Model Context Protocol.
 For more information on MCP, refer to the MCP documentation.

-The Endor Labs MCP server slots right into your development workflow, scanning your code as you write.
+The Endor Labs MCP server integrates seamlessly into your development workflow, scanning your code as you write.
 You can catch issues long before they’re a problem in production.
-It plugs directly into your IDE, tightening the feedback loop for both human and AI-generated code can quickly be secured from the start.
+It plugs directly into your IDE, tightening the feedback loop for both human and AI-generated code.
+Thus, you can quickly secure your code from the start.
 With Endor Labs, you’re bringing security all the way left, getting real-time, proactive insights and automated fixes in your editor, while you build, minimizing last-minute security scrambles.

 The Endor Labs MCP server provides the following tools: